anquanscan/sec-tools/README.md

 [Hide-FS](https://github.com/proxytype/Hide-FS): Inject dll to explorer.exe and hide file from process.
 [fofa_viewer](https://github.com/wgpsec/fofa_viewer): 一个简单实用的FOFA客户端 By flashine
 [Espionage](https://github.com/MandConsultingGroup/Espionage): A Network Packet and Traffic Interceptor For Linux.
 Spoof ARP & Wiretap A Network.
 [maskphish](https://github.com/jaykali/maskphish): Introducing "URL Making Technology" to the world for the very FIRST TIME.
 Give a Mask to Phishing URL like a PRO..
 A MUST have tool for Phishing.
+[Sooty](https://github.com/TheresAFewConors/Sooty): The SOC Analysts all-in-one CLI tool to automate and speed up workflow.